SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 `sdkProblemOccurred(problem:)` delegate method on iOS and via the `SdkProblemOccurred` state on Android.
-The `problem` parameters is a `SwedbankPaySDK.PaymentSessionProblem` enum value on iOS and a `PaymentSessionProblem` class on Andorid.
+The `problem` parameters is a `SwedbankPaySDK.PaymentSessionProblem` enum value on iOS and a `PaymentSessionProblem` class on Android.
 The different SDK problems should be handled in the following ways:

 *   `PaymentSessionAPIRequestFailed` indicates a problem with the